hectorgabucio/taterubot-dc/README.md

 5. Add ffmepg buildpack. [howto](https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest)
 6. Deploy your code.
 ## Known bugs and limitations
-- Sometimes race condition if you try to record a very short audio.
 - Cant really scale horizontally; There is an internal state using channels to manage the recording, cant handle the start and end of recording in different instances.
 - Not meant for unstable connections: if you are outside with the phone and trying to record an audio and you have low signal, you most likely will lose that audio.